 Taiyuan is another of those second-tier Chinese cities that are hardly known outside China despite having populations approaching or in excess of three million.
 What to expect?
-The best short answer is: the unexpected.
+The best short answer is: more than you expect.

 Aerial approach.
 Looks like a City of the Future, as envisioned early in the 20th century.
 Except that this is no artist's conception.
 That's the Fenhe flowing south toward its confluence, a couple of hundred miles downstream, with the Yellow River.

 Not only is this a place of high-rises, it's a place where high-rises grow in thickets or, in that ugly word, complexes.
-Is the street-plan gridded?
-Yes, the street plan is gridded.
+You can see at least three generations of housing here: pre-Revolutionary, Maoist, and recent.

-The 100% corner, Fu Xi Street and Xin Jian Road, the city's aspirational focus.
-We'll look more closely.
+Fu Xi Street and Xin Jian Road.
+This corner is the city's aspirational focus.

-Taiyuan is sometimes called a rust-belt city, and when it appears in Western news stories, the topic is generally coal or something related to coal.
+Taiyuan is sometimes called a rust-belt city, and when it appears in Western news stories, the topic is usually related to coal.
 You'd never know it.

 * Argentina * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Guyana * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Micronesia (Pohnpei) * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * Peru * The Philippines * Poland * Portugal * Romania (Transylvania) * Senegal * Singapore * South Africa * South Korea * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uruguay * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *